 - Seventy-five (75) percent of respondents reported wishing to know about internal changes within a foundation that may affect future funding.

 - Ninety (90) percent of nonprofits want greater insight into funding decisions that don’t go as planned.

 - Seventy seven (77) percent want to hear more about foundation success stories.

 While foundations may feel they are being clear in their directions, they may not be communicating their funding goals and requirements as well as they could be.
 Beginning with a better understanding of what your nonprofits want is a great first step.

 Benefits of open communication

 When applicants have a better idea of what kinds of projects a foundation typically funds, they are more likely to submit proposals to the right foundations.
-This better understanding and more efficient proposal submission saves a great deal of time money and energy on both ends.
+This better understanding and more efficient proposal submission save a great deal of time money and energy on both ends.
 It ensures that nonprofits don’t work on and submit proposals that aren’t relevant to them and that foundations receive appropriate proposals to fulfill their purpose and contract.

-Transparency not only allows foundations to better achieve their own goals, but it can help them form more effective partnerships with grantees, applicants and partners, according to Grant Craft’s “Opening Up: Demystifying Funder Transparency.”
+Transparency not only allows foundations to better achieve their own goals, but it can help them form more effective partnerships with grantees, applicants, and partners, according to Grant Craft’s “Opening Up: Demystifying Funder Transparency.”